So You Want to Learn to Program

 Free Online Classes

 A structured series of free classes, with a focus on going form zero to pro.
-Many of these classes are very focused on technologies behind website development — the stuff in the picture above.
+Many of these classes are focused on technologies behind website development — the stuff in the picture above.

 Hardcore computer science classes offered by some of the best universities in the US.
 This is a great way to get a deep dive on the math behind programming languages, fundamental principles of programming, and cool stuff like functional programming.